zhmcclient/zhmc-ansible-modules/docs/source/development.rst

         vi galaxy.yml

-    and update the version to the new draft version:
+    and update the version to a draft version of the version that is being
+    started:

     .. code-block:: yaml